nicklotz/helmconcepts/public/lab-05-template-functions.md

 cd myspringapp/
 ```

-7. Create a new Java class in the project called **HelloController** that serves a welcome message.
+7. Paste and run the following to create a new Java class in the project called **HelloController** that serves a welcome message.

 ```java
 cat << EOF > src/main/java/com/example/myspringapp/HelloController.java